Going to the capital of Ireland by yourself and looking for a bed? Check out our 10 best hostels for solo travellers in Dublin.

 4. Sky Backpackers – a dream for solo music lovers

 Housed in a former recording studio used by the likes of U2, Sinead O’Connor, and Van Morrison, Sky Backpackers is one of the best hostels for solo travellers in Dublin because it is a great base for both sightseeing and socializing in a relaxed atmosphere.

 A stone’s throw from buzzing Temple Bar, this modern, music-themed place hosts daily free walking tours and nightly free food events as well as music, game and sangria events.
 Plenty of solo travellers stay here, so no need to worry about finding company.

 Address: 2-4 Litton Lane, North City, Dublin 1

 3. Spire Hostel – a modern hostel in a prime spot

 If you are looking for a great location as well as a party vibe, Spire Hostel has you covered.

-The colourful place around the corner from the Spire of Dublin (hence the name) is especially popular among young backpackers and those looking for a few wild nights out.
+The colourful place around the corner from the Spire (hence the name) and Nelson’s Pillar in Dublin is especially popular among young backpackers and those looking for a few wild nights out.
 They have nightly events such as pub crawls and the occasional free drink at happy hour.